Weber Tuning and Adjusting - Weber Carburetor Tuning & Adjusting

 4.If using a Uni-Syn, calibrate it by adjusting so ball is half way up tube.

-5.Place Synchrometer on one of carb throats on other bank of carbs.
+5.Place Synchrometer on one of carb throats on right side set of carbs.

 6.Adjust idle speed screws (at end of each carb) to make both banks draw equally.